ranjay/perception-toolkit/demo/simple/README.md

 # Simple Config Demo

-This demo showcases the simplest way to load Perception Toolkit.
-Start by taking a look at [`index.html`](./index.html).
+This demo showcases the simplest way to load Perception Toolkit, using mostly default options.

+The visual content we will be searching come from two HTML [pages](./pages), managed via the `artifactSources` config option.

 ## Instructions